cudoventures/cudos-blast/packages/blast-core/README.md

 ## Creating a custom task

 Cudos Blast allows the creation of custom tasks that can easily run commonly used operations or help manage your workflow.
-To add a new task you have to set it up in the `blast.config.js` file.

-It is a good practice to split your code into several files and `require` them from the config file for more complex tasks.

-For this guide we can create a sample task to print some params from cli
+This guide shows you how to create a sample task to print a parameter from the CLI.

-lets add the following line in our `blast.config.js` outside of the scope of `module.exports`:
+Let's add the following line in our `blast.config.js` outside of the scope of `module.exports`:

 ```js
 require('cudos-blast/utilities/task.js')

 task("print", "Prints a custom parameter").setAction(async () => {});
 ```

+It is a good practice to split your code into several files and `require` them from the config file for more complex tasks.

 After adding it, you should be able to see the task and its description in `blast --help`.